logicalclocks/hopsworks-tutorials/advanced_tutorials/electricity/README.md

 ## **🗒️ This whole tutorial is divided into 5 parts:**
 1. Backfill Features to the Feature Store,
 2. Create a feature pipeline,
-3. Create Feature views & Training Datasets,
-4. Train a model and upload it to the Model Registry,
-5. Fetch model from Model Registry and make batch predictions.
+3. Create Feature view & Training Datasets, train a model, upload it to the Model Registry and make batch predictions.

 ## Feature Pipeline